 The foreclosure process is fairly simple in Georgia.

 - The lender must send a “demand letter” to the homeowner by certified mail.
-This letter informs the owner that he or she is behind on the payments (or in default), and that the lender intends to proceed with foreclosure.
+This letter informs the owner that they are behind on the payments (or in default), and that the lender intends to proceed with foreclosure.

 - Next, the lender must advertise the foreclosure sale for four consecutive weeks in the “newspaper of legal record” in the county in which the home is located.

 - After that, the lender may sell the property on the courthouse steps the first Tuesday of the following month, even if it’s the first day of the month.
-Once the property is sold, it’s very difficult to undo the sale.
+Once the lender sells the property, it isn’t easy to undo the sale.

 How to Stop Foreclosure